ChainSafe/forest/documentation/src/js_console.md

 Forest running on calibnet
 ```

-You can directly call JSON-RPC API endpoints that have been binded to the console.
+You can directly call JSON-RPC API endpoints that are bound to the console.

-For example `Filecoin.ChainGetName` will be binded to the global `chainGetName` function.
+For example, `Filecoin.ChainGetName` is bound to the global `chainGetName` function.

 ### Tips